D76X/Study-Notes-AZ/AZ-Complements/AZ-OAuth-OpenIDConnect.md

 - There is **no user involvement in this flow** everything happens in name of the client application
 - Direct Access by the client application
 - Access Token obtained using the client credential
+- Typically the backend application here needs only read-only access to public resources on some authoritation server that is information that is publiccly available which may or may not be related to some users but that are anyway publicly available anyway

 #### The nodes